 |permissions||Comma-separated list of permissions granted by this role.|

-Each action in Icinga Web 2 is denoted by a namespaced key, which is used to order and
+Each permission in Icinga Web 2 is denoted by a namespaced key, which is used to group permissions.
+All permissions

-Wildcards can be used to grant permission for all actions in a certain namespace.
+Wildcards can be used to grant all permissions in a certain namespace.
+The permission

 Access to modules is restricted to users who have the related module permission granted.
 Icinga Web 2 provides